 Waterloo Residences acknowledge that we live and work on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.

-Welcome to the Housing and Residence Virtual Activities Library!
+Welcome to the Waterloo Residences Activities Library!

 Follow the links below to explore free activities related to wellness, art, culture and science, academic success, community engagement, and resources for families and children.

 - Let us know you're interested.
 Sign up here.
 Events are coming soon!

 - Join the Discord channel to connect with other students in residence.
 Discord is a multi purpose and versatile communication tool that is popular for playing all types of games online!

 Accessibility Services – Accessibility Services is continuing to support students through phone and/or online.
 To schedule an appointment, or to contact the Front Desk, please call: 519-888-4567, ext.
 35082 and leave us a voice message.
 These will be checked regularly and followed-up with accordingly.
 Alternatively, you may email the Front Desk at email@example.com.